Report on Risks and Opportunities1

 Going forward, our offer for the semiconductor industry will consist of two specialized units: Semiconductor Materials and Delivery Systems & Services.
 Semiconductor Materials will continue to concentrate on the distribution and development of materials-based solutions.
 Delivery Systems & Services will focus on the development, distribution, installation, and safe operation of delivery systems for chemicals and gases for the manufacture of semiconductors.

 Opportunities from new active ingredients for cosmetics

-In the current reporting, year we have systematically pushed ahead with the expansion of our research on cosmetic raw materials and supplies according to the principles of pharmaceutical drug development.
-The synergies from the knowledge and technology transfer from the Healthcare and Life Science Group areas have substantially improved the development times and efficiencies of new active ingredients for cosmetics.
-Taken together with the establishment of advanced 3D skin models, this results in a range of promising new cosmetic raw materials that are due to be launched over the coming quarters.
+In the current reporting year, we have systematically pushed ahead with the expansion of its research on cosmetic raw materials and supplies according to the principles of pharmaceutical drug development.
+The synergies from the knowledge and technology transfer from the Healthcare and Life Science business sector have substantially improved the development times and efficiencies of new active ingredients for cosmetics.
+Combined with the establishment of advanced 3D skin models, this results in a range of promising new cosmetic raw materials that are due to be launched over the coming quarters.

 Opportunities from leveraging the e-commerce and distribution platform

-With the acquisition of Sigma-Aldrich in 2015 we have gained access to the leading life science e-commerce platform.
-Our customers are already benefiting from an offering of more than 300,000 products including highly respected brands distributed via this e-commerce platform.
-We are further expanding this platform in order to continuously increase the number of products available on it.
-Making ordering processes faster and more convenient for our customers and offering support through individualized product recommendations could lead to higher sales volumes and enable us to win new customers.
-Consequently, this distribution channel could lead to an above-average development of sales in the medium term.
+With the acquisition of Sigma-Aldrich in 2015, we gained access to the leading e-commerce platform in life science, www.sigmaaldrich.com.
+With this distribution platform, our customers continue to benefit from a portfolio of more than 300,000 products, including highly respected brands.
+We are further expanding this platform to continuously increase the number of products available through e-commerce.
+Increasing speed and convenience during our customers’ ordering processes as well as offering support through individualized product recommendations can lead to higher sales volumes and the winning of new customers.
+Consequently, this distribution channel can lead to an above-average development of sales in the medium term.